Porn Cones & Cat Ladies

 Though Project 2025 became an instant liability for Republicans, Kevin Roberts was undeterred by lack of support.
 He adjusted his halo, unzipped his skin, and out stepped Commander Waterford, who sat down and got to work authoring Dawn’s Early Light: Taking Back Washington to Save America, a book about how to save a country under assault by “the Uniparty and its many Skittle-haired minions.”

-Though it’s not yet published (more on that later), excerpts from advance reader copies of Dawn’s Early Light can be found online.
-Highlights include arguments that children should not be considered an optional individual choice but a social expectation or transcendent gift, framing reproductive choice as a snake strangling the American family, claims that IVF incentivizes women to delay starting a family and leading to problems when “the time comes,” and accusations that not having children leads to a culture of despair.
+Though it’s not yet published, excerpts from advance reader copies of Dawn’s Early Light can be found online.
+Highlights include arguments that children should not be considered an optional individual choice but a social expectation (or transcendent gift).
+Reproductive choice is a snake strangling the American family, and IVF, it argues, incentivizes women to delay starting a family, causing problems when “the time comes.”
+Oh, and this gem: Not having children leads to a culture of despair.

-According to Kevin Roberts, evils of modern technology - including birth control, video games, and high definition televisions - lead us astray from our true purpose, which is a world in which young Christian men marry young Christian women, and the women stay home to cluck after a brood of Christian kids.
-(And those children get to work as soon as they can, since low-skilled, poorly-compensated manufacturing will have returned to the heartland!)
+According to Kevin Roberts, evils of modern technology - including birth control, video games, and high-def televisions - lead us astray from our true purpose, a world in which young Christian men marry young Christian women and the women staying home to cluck after a brood of kids.
+And those children get to work as soon as they can, since low-skilled, poorly-compensated manufacturing will have returned to the heartland, lol.

 Having children is “not an economical calculation,” Commander Waterford writes from his big brown desk, “but an act of faith and love.”

-So, breeders!
-Enough with your silly budgets and your family planning.
-Flush that birth control down the toilet, spritz some rose water where it counts, and open those thighs.
-It’s insemination time for Jesus!
+So, breeders, enough with your silly budgets and family planning.
+Toss that birth control in the trash and spritz some rose water where it counts.
+It’s insemination time, for Jesus!

 Thankfully, since most women find this suggestion as appetizing as an unwashed nut sack, and since hostility toward reproductive choice is widely spurned, and because J.D.
 Vance wrote the intro, the release of Dawn’s Early Light has been delayed until after the election.